Location

 Universidad Antonio de Nebrija

 The Universidad Antonio de Nebrija’s main campus, Madrid-Princesa, is located in the heart of the city along Line 3 of the Madrid metro.
-ISA students at Nebrija can take courses in English and Spanish with other international students.
+Students at Nebrija can take courses in English and Spanish with other international students.
 Both international and local Spanish students share the same academic buildings and have access to libraries, computer labs, and cafeterias on campus.
 Universidad Antonio de Nebrija is fully accredited and recognized by the Spanish Ministry of Education.

 Universidad Carlos III de Madrid